-Knowledge Transfer Partnership with UK brand THIS™ applies latest food science and plant proteins technologies to crack plant-based egg market
+The Knowledge Transfer Partnership with UK brand THIS™ applied the latest food science and plant proteins technologies to crack the plant-based egg market.

-The main challenge of this KTP project was to “mimic” the techno functional properties of eggs, as plant proteins do not replicate the way eggs behave in cooking.
-Egg proteins are remarkably flexible and so challenges include simulating scrambled egg in flavour and texture, and recreating the same leavening properties in baking for preparing a cake and emulsifying.
+The main challenge of this KTP project was to mimic the techno-functional properties of eggs, as existing plant products do not replicate the way eggs behave in cooking.
+Egg proteins are remarkably flexible, so challenges included simulating scrambled eggs in flavour and texture, recreating leavening properties for baking and also emulsifying.

-Dr Alvarez said, “The main drivers in food innovation is the consumers who want to understand if the food they are eating provide benefits and are sustanable and friendly for the environment.”
+Dr Alvarez said, “The main drivers in food innovation are the consumers who want to understand if the food they are eating provides benefits and is sustainable and friendly for the environment.”

 Plant-based eggs offer a healthy, cruelty-free, environmentally friendly and nutritious alternative, being “allergen-free”, “cholesterol-free” and “clean label”.
-This project provided not only scientific knowledge and key innovation but as well an excellent opportunity to learn more about the pressures and constraints acting on SMEs within the UK.
+This project provided not only scientific knowledge and key innovation but also an excellent opportunity to learn more about the pressures and constraints on small medium enterprises (SMEs) within the UK.

 Having these types of links between academia and companies provides more opportunities to develop science with a higher reach.

-Explaining the benfits of the partnership, Dr Alvarez said, “Having these types of links between academia and companies provides more opportunities to develop science with a higher reach.
-With the use of KTPs, we can really transform science into real impact for the population.”
+Explaining the benefits of the partnership, Dr Alvarez said, “Having these types of links between academia and companies provides more opportunities to develop science with a higher reach.
+With the use of KTPs, we can transform science into real impact for the population.”

-The project helped the researchers to enhance our teaching quality by incorporating these real-world examples and problems into taught modules, i.e., contributing to the research-led teaching philosophy at Leeds and contributes to the Research Excellence Framework (REF).
+The project helped the researchers to enhance our teaching quality by incorporating these real-world examples and problems into taught modules by contributing to the research-led teaching philosophy at Leeds and the Research Excellence Framework (REF).

 *UK Government.
 (2020).
 United Kingdom Egg Statistics – Quarter 2, 2020.